AlonsoCrag/Portfolio/README.md

 ## Bearz#0220

-Feel free to add me in Discord and tell me about your ideas.
+Feel free to contact me in Discord

 ### `YouTube Channel`
 You can subscribe to my [YouTube channel](https://www.youtube.com/c/BearzMitosisTheGame/)